pwinslow/sorting-cs-data-challenge/README.md

 The testing suite randomly generates strings of integers and words which have non-alpha-numeric symbols randomly inserted into them.
 It does this by leveraging a list of 10,000 english words (obtained from [here](https://github.com/first20hours/google-10000-english/blob/master/google-10000-english-no-swears.txt)) and pythons random library.
 Unit testing uses tools from pythons nose library.
 To run the testing suite, simply run

     python test_suite.py

+**Coding Style**:

+All python code is written to conform to PEP8 standards.